bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 3: 00:47:39

-Well, careful asking around a little bit what might need to happen for such an algorithm to get integrated into Bitcoin Core seems to indicate that there might be either a need to make it run separate and The architectural challenge of that would be easy, or if you want to integrate it properly into the mempool.
+Well, careful asking around a little bit what might need to happen for such an algorithm to get integrated into Bitcoin Core seems to indicate that there might be either a need to make it run separate and the architectural challenge of that would be easy, or if you want to integrate it properly into the mempool.
 Mempool is such a central part of how everything fits together in Bitcoin Core, that would be a pretty invasive change.
+So I'm a little bearish on the timeline

 Speaker 1: 00:48:16

-So I'm a little bearish on the timeline okay all right very good well thank you both for your time enjoy the conversation and we'll look forward to getting Claire on soon again thanks Thanks.
+All right very good well thank you both for your time enjoy the conversation and we'll look forward to getting Claire on soon again.

+Speaker 2: 00:48:17

+Thanks.

 Speaker 3: 00:48:30

 Thanks.

-Speaker 2: 00:48:45

-You